Rhys-T/nur-packages/README.md

 Therefore, I also have an alternative workaround implemented.
 If you set `convertImagesToTrueColor` to `false`, Lix will instead be linked against a custom build of Allegro 5 which has the macOS native image loader disabled, and instead uses the same `libpng`-based method as on Linux and Windows, avoiding the bug.
 To prevent this as well (for instance, to test out the bug's behavior on a given version of macOS), additionally set `disableNativeImageLoader` to `false`.

+You can also set `disableNativeImageLoader` to `"CIImage"` to test out @pedro-w's [CIImage-based loader](https://github.com/liballeg/allegro5/issues/1531#issuecomment-1950198051).

 #### SimonN/LixD#128 - NaOH's title screen, include hi-res instead of 640x480

 There is a higher-resolution version of Lix's main menu background artwork available, but it hasn't made it into a release yet.
 Set this to `true` to use it.